cwcohrs/S2LAI/README.md

 A companion R Shiny application for the publication **Cohrs, C.W., R.L.
 Cook, J.M.
 Gray, and T.J.
 Albaugh.
 (2020).
 Sentinel-2 Leaf Area Index Estimation for Pine Plantations in the Southeastern United States.
 Remote Sensing. under-review**

-Intended to give pine plantation managers in the Southeastern US a simple route to assessing the LAI of their forests.
+Intended to give pine plantation managers in the Southeastern US a simple tool for assessing the LAI of their forests.

 A **live version** can be accessed via https://www.treepoet.com/s2lai.